CentreForDigitalHumanities/scribeAPI/project/skillnet/content/help/tutorial_transcribe_1.md

-# Transcribe
+# Transcribeer / Transcribe

+Transcribeer de tekst precies zoals u hem ziet.
+Voor extra hulp en voorbeelden van transcripties heeft elk invoervenster een "Need some help"-knop met context voor dat specifieke veld.

+Als de tekst moeilijk te lezen is, transcibeer hem dan zo goed als mogelijk en ga door.

+Als het veld onleesbaar is, markeer het dan als _Illegible_ en ga door naar het volgende invoervenster.
+Als er geen informatie is om te transcriberen of als u er zeker van bent dat de informatie fout is, selecteer dan _Bad mark_ en ga door naar het volgende invoervenster.

+<h2>English</h2>

 Transcribe the text exactly as you see it.
-For additional help and sample transcriptions, each transcription prompt has an "Need some help" button providing field specific context.
+For additional help and sample transcriptions, each transcription prompt has a "Need some help" button providing field specific context.

 If the text is hard to read, give it your best shot and keep going.

 If the field is indecipherable, mark it as _Illegible_ and move on to the next entry.
-If there is no information to transcribe, select _Bad region_ and move on to the next entry.
+If there is no information to transcribe or you are certain the information is wrong, select _Bad mark_ and move on to the next entry.